jerry1998728/jsitnstay/README.md

 ### RAG Pipeline

-- Embeds internal documents (e.g., Pricing, service policies, customer FAQs) using **ADA-002**
+- Embeds internal business document/information (e.g., Pricing, service policies, customer FAQs) using **ADA-002**.
-- Stores them in **Pinecone**
+- Stores them in **Pinecone**.
-- Dynamically retrieves relevant chunks for each query
+- Dynamically retrieves relevant chunks for each query.
-- Injects the context into GPT prompts to improve response accuracy
+- Injects the context into GPT prompts to improve response accuracy and reduce hallucination.

 ---

 ## Key Results

-- **Reduced manual intake effort by ~90%**
+- **Reduced manual intake effort by ~90%**.
-- **Improved booking process efficiency by 100%**
+- **Improved booking process efficiency by 100%**.
-- **Enhanced accuracy in policy-related responses through vector search**
+- **Enhanced accuracy in policy-related responses through vector search**.
-- **Improved overall user engagement with intelligent, guided conversations**
+- **Improved overall user engagement with intelligent, guided conversations**.
-- **Manual LLM Evaluation performed to ensure 100% accuracy with 0% hallucination, 100% expected Tone and Format, and 100% helpfulness in the final LLM Response**
+- **Manual LLM Evaluation performed to ensure 100% accuracy with 0% hallucination, 100% expected Tone and Format, and 100% helpfulness in the final LLM Response**.

 ---